DigitaleGesellschaft/Anonip/README.md

 relevant information is preserved, while the IP-address does not match a particular individuum anymore.

-The log entries get directly piped from Apache to Anonip.
-The unmasked IP addresses are never written to any file.
+Depending on your webserver software, the log entries may directly get piped to Anonip.
+The unmasked IP addresses will never be written to any file.

 Using shell redirects, it's also possible to rewrite existing log files.